AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 #### update

-"Update" event will be dispatched by the data tree when we change anything about our data items.
+"Update" event will be dispatched by the data tree when anything is changed.
 For example, if you move an actual time bar of any task or process, there will be "update" event dispatched by the Gantt chart data tree because of changing the fields' values.

 Our "update" event includes the following fields: